codepath/android_guides/Beginning-Android-Resources.md

 ### Parcelable

-You can pass Java objects from one activity to another in a Bundle if your class implements the [Parcelable interface](http://developer.android.com/reference/android/os/Parcelable.html).
+You can pass Java objects from one activity to another in a `Bundle` if your class implements the [Parcelable interface](http://developer.android.com/reference/android/os/Parcelable.html).
 Parcelables were designed specifically for performance and should almost always be used instead of Serializable.
+Refer to [[our guide on Parcelables|Using-Parcelable]] for a detailed overview of how to use them.

-Here is a [good page explaining how to use it](http://shri.blog.kraya.co.uk/2010/04/26/android-parcel-data-to-pass-between-activities-using-parcelable-classes/).
+In addition, here is a [good page explaining how to use it](http://shri.blog.kraya.co.uk/2010/04/26/android-parcel-data-to-pass-between-activities-using-parcelable-classes/).
 You can also have inheritance while using it without adding too much of an overhead to the children [like this post](http://stackoverflow.com/questions/20018095/parcelable-inheritance-issue-with-getcreator-of-heir-class/20018463#20018463)

 One thing you MUST always keep in mind is the order with which you write to the parcel and read from it.
 That order must be consistent.
 Otherwise you will start getting very crypt error messages which are very hard to debug.

 ### Threading

 Android is full of features to help you deal with threads.
 This is a very important aspect of Android development because your app has to give snappy responses to user interaction.
 All your heavy work, such as database operations and network access, needs to be done in a separate thread so that the app does not appear frozen.
+The best place to start is learning how to [[start background intent services|Starting-Background-Services]] and how to [[run AsyncTasks to perform quick background operations|Creating-and-Executing-Async-Tasks]]

-For this reason it is important to know when to use a `Service`, a `Thread`, an `IntentService` or an `AsyncTask`.
-Learn about them, check examples, and make sure you use them whenever appropriate.
-Perhaps the best place to start is this post summarizing your options: http://techtej.blogspot.com.es/2011/03/android-thread-constructspart-4.html
+It is important to know when to use a `Service`, a `Thread`, an `IntentService` or an `AsyncTask`.
+Learn about them, check examples, and make sure you use the right constructs whenever appropriate.
+For details, refer to our [[detailed threading and services guide|Managing-Threads-and-Custom-Services]] for a comprehensive look at threading in Android.

 ### Broadcast Receivers

-Broadcast receivers are a great way to have your asynchronous tasks (refer to the previous topic above) communicate with the main thread or to receive push notifications from your phone.
+Broadcast receivers are a great way to have your asynchronous tasks and services (refer to the previous topic above) communicate with the main thread or to receive push notifications from your phone.
 It is a powerful feature to understand and use.
+Refer to our [[guide on communicating with services|Starting-Background-Services#communicating-with-a-broadcastreceiver]] for a detailed look.

 Consider reading about it in the [official documentation](http://developer.android.com/reference/android/content/BroadcastReceiver.html).
 Also, refer again to the list of [common tasks](http://developer.android.com/guide/faq/commontasks.html) to get to know how to use them.

-### Compatibility

-According to the latest statistics I can see in my Developer Console, API 9 and above represents almost 97% of all active Android devices out there.
-The number of Android tablets is still much lower than that of Android phones.
-Take this year's Q1 sales for a reference.
-[28 million Android tablets were sold](http://www.businessinsider.com/android-ahead-of-ios-tablet-market-share-2013-5) as opposed to [156 million Android phones](http://www.gartner.com/newsroom/id/2482816) sold in the same period.

-Supporting older Android versions turned out to be easier than I thought initially.
-I am using the [ActionBarSherlock](http://actionbarsherlock.com/) for providing the same UI experience in terms of ActionBar layout.
-I know now that the official Android Support Library has a similar library called [ActionBarCompat](http://android-developers.blogspot.pt/2013/08/actionbarcompat-and-io-2013-app-source.html) which is probably worth considering to avoid relying too much on third-party libraries.

-Aside from the ActionBarSherlock, though, most things in the UI can done to all API levels using the [Support Library](http://developer.android.com/tools/support-library/index.html).
-You just have to make sure to use the right sets of classes.
-For example, instead of using "android.app.Fragment" when creating a new fragment, you use android.support.v4.app.Fragment instead.

 ## Wrapping Up